 Seasick students.
 Lost students.
-An R-rated museum exhibit.
+A racy museum exhibit.
 And a few teens covered in flour.
 Check out seven stories of middle and high school field trips that truly deserve a do-over.

 “When I first began teaching, I was asked to chaperone the 8th grade trip to Washington, D.C.
 I was on nighttime patrol in the hotel when I heard a lot of noise and laughter coming from one of the girls’ rooms, well after midnight.
 I knocked on the door and opened it up to find three of our girls covered from head to toe in flour.
 Apparently, they’d had the foresight to bring a bag of flour with them and use their hairspray to adhere it to their bodies.
 They were then planning on pretending to be ghosts and knock on other kids’ doors in the middle of the night.
 I confiscated the flour and gave them 15 minutes to clean up.
 I have never seen such a thing before or since.” – Spanish Sundries

 The Ol’ Switch-a-Roo

 “During my first year of teaching, I and a fellow rookie teacher rewarded our honors science classes with a botanical conservatory field trip and a fun scavenger hunt.
 Two boys asked to use the restroom while the rest of our group received clipboards and directions for the hunt.
 Unbeknownst to us, the two ‘bathroom bandits’ sneaked into the rain forest and desert rooms and switched many of the plant identification signs.
 The scavenger hunt was an absolute train wreck, and other schools were arriving to complete the same scavenger hunt.
 Needless to say, the botanical folks were irate and they called our principal to voice their displeasure.
 Another student ratted out the two pranksters and they got a month of cafeteria clean-up duty.
 My new teacher friend and I didn’t take any more field trips that year.” – Mike’s Math Mall